WangHYLab/CellTrekSeuratV5/README.md

-# Fixes to Tool CellTrek to enable running in SeuratV5.
+# Fixes to Tool [CellTrek](https://github.com/navinlabcode/CellTrek) to enable running in SeuratV5